 Absences

-Absences related to school approved activities or resulting from homebound education will not be included in the attendance policy
+Absences related to school approved activities or resulting from homebound education will not be included in the attendance policy.

 When a student is absent, a parent or guardian must call the school attendance office within 24 hours of the absence.

-The school will accept a signed note from the parent or guardian when the student returns to school.)
+(The school will accept a signed note from the parent or guardian when the student returns to school.)

 If a telephone call or note is not received from the parent or guardian within 24 hours, the absence will be recorded as unexcused.